Profile: The Muhandis General Company

 - In what may be the first example of an urban land appropriation, a PMF group took over a large piece of prime west Baghdad real estate on April 24, 2023, on behalf of the MGC, seizing a chunk of historic downtown Baghdad as large as twenty New York City blocks, or the entire grounds of Buckingham Palace or the U.S. Capitol.
 The individual who spearheaded the seizure was Maj.
 Gen. Thamir Mohammed Ismail (aka Abu Turab al-Husseini), a Badr Organization official with senior rank in the Interior Ministry who was involved in the crisis cell that arranged the killing of protesters in 2019.

-- There are also indications that the PMF will use the MGC to obtain further land grants on the Jordanian border and in Diyala province.
+- There are also indications that the PMF has used the MGC to obtain further land grants on the Jordanian border and in Diyala province.
+There are located at Trebil (Anbar-Jordan) and Muntheriya (Diyala-Iran) crossing points, and suggest a trend of locating MGC/PMF joint bases at points of entry.

 Chain of command: